jacquesfauquex/DCKV/mapxmldicom/README.md

-# xml4jsondicom: DICOM dataset in contextualizedKey-values xml representation
+# mapxmldicom: DICOM dataset in contextualizedKey-values xml map representation

 Our design of this XML representation of DICOM datasets is constrainted by the following requirements:
 - small markup (shorthand for mono valued attributes)